 Upon issuance of the Water Quality Certificate, FERC will issue its licensing decision.
-Once the new license is issued, the SMUD Board of Directors will decide whether to accept the new license (i.e., approve the project).
+Once the new license is issued, the SMUD Board of Directors will consider acceptance of the new license (i.e., approve the project).

-If you have any questions please call me at 916-732-6703.
+If you have any questions, please contact me at (916) 732-6703 or dhanson@smud.org.